kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/17/23: Sections removed to contain only necessary code for article.
 Updated to include living donors.

 Updated 3/22/23: Tables updated.

+Updated 5/12/23: Updated to be compatible with the new code.

 ### 6. recipients_analysis.Rmd